Diegomca98/4geeks-ml-template-prjs/README.md

 #### Module 23.
 Time Series Forecasting (Branches: [time-series-forecasting](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/time-series-forecasting) | [time-series-kaggle-competition](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/time-series-kaggle-competition))
 > In this lesson, we will learn how to recognize and deal with time series when they are present in our datasets.
 This lesson's project will be a real time competition so get all your skills ready!

+#### Module 24.
+Intro to Deep Learning (Branch: [image-classifier](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/image-classifier))
+> This is our last module on algorithms.
+We will close this part with a brief introduction to deep learning and neural networks so that we can learn a more complex but efficient model.

+#### Module 25.
+Intro to NLP (Branch: [natural-language-processing-intro](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/natural-language-processing-intro))
+> In this module we will learn the basics of a new algorithm: Support Vector machine and we will also have an intro to Natural Language Processing.
+We will combine both by practicing with an email spam classifier on the exploring NLP notebook, and then you will work on a URL spam classifier in your project.

+#### Module 26.
+ML Web App using Flask (Branch: [ml-webapp-using-flask](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/ml-webapp-using-flask))
+> In this lesson, we will learn how to build a machine learning web application using one of your best models and the Flask tool.
+Then we will deploy it to Heroku so that our model can be showed to the world.

+#### Module 27.
+ML Web App using Streamlit (Branch: [ml-webapp-using-streamlit](https://github.com/Diegomca98/4geeks-ml-template-prjs/tree/ml-webapp-using-streamlit))
+> In this lesson, we will learn how to build a machine learning web application using one of your best models and the Streamlit tool.
+Then we will deploy it to Heroku so that our model can be showed to the world.

 ## Repository Structure
 ```